 Co-Investment Risk: The partnership's investment program involves co-investments with affiliated investment partnerships and other investors, which creates various potential conflicts of interest.
-The general partner of the partnership has discretion in determining the availability of co-investment opportunities, to whom and the manner in which co-investment opportunities are awarded or allocated, and the material terms and conditions of co-investment opportunities.
-The general partner of the partnership may consider various factors in making allocation and other decisions with respect to co-investment opportunities, including the certainty of funding by prospective co-investors, contractual obligations to provide co-investment opportunities, the size of prospective co-investors' commitments to our investment strategies, or the strategic benefits offered by prospective co-investors.
-Co-investment opportunities are generally expected to carry more favorable terms, such as lower management fee rates and higher hurdle rates.
-Coinvestments may be effected through sell downs of portfolio companies held by affiliated investment partnerships, side-by-side investments in portfolio companies, or otherwise.
-Participation in co-investments creates investment allocation, expense allocation, valuation and other risks and conflicts of interest for the applicable partnerships, their respective general partners, us and/or our principals, employees, affiliates and related parties, and other investors.
+The general partner of the partnership has discretion in determining the availability of co-investment opportunities, to whom and the manner in which co-investment opportunities are allocated, and the material terms and conditions of co-investment opportunities.
+The general partner of the partnership has discretion and other decisions with respect to co-investment opportunities, including the certainty of funding by prospective coinvestors, contractual obligations to provide co-investment opportunities, the size of prospective co-investors' commitments to our investment strategies, or the strategic benefits offered by prospective co-investors.
+Co-investment opportunities are generally expected to carry more favorable terms, such as lower management fee rates, higher hurdle rates and/or lower performedbased compensation thresholds, and may otherwise provide direct or indirect benefits to us or our affiliates.
+Co-investments may be effected through sell downs of portfolio companies held by affiliated investment partnerships, side-by-side investments in portfolio companies, or otherwise.
+Participation in co-investments creates investment allocation, expense allocation, including fees, expenses and costs for transactions not consummated, valuation and other risks and conflicts of interest for the applicable partnerships, their respective general partners, us and/or our principals, employees, affiliates and related parties, and other investors.